 Note how many "arbitraries," or words with secret meanings, appear in the plain-text message, that is before transposition.
-After transposition the melange of plain-text and code words must have been quite mystifying.
-And yet, was the system so very inscrutable after all?
+After transposition , code words, indicators and nulls makes the cryptogram the melange of plain-text and code words must have been quite mystifying.\ as its users apparently thought?

+And yet, was the system so very inscrutable after all.
 I don't think so.

-Even in the case of the foregoing message there are enough unencoded words in sequence in the plain-text version so that with a bit of patience, in working on the cipher version, I think the transposition could be removed without too much difficulty and the general tenor of the message could be determined.
+Even in the case of the foregoing message there are enough unencoded words in sequence in the plain texturerator.
+So that with a bit of patience in working on the eigher version, I think the transposition could be removed without too much difficulty and the general tenor of the message could be determined.
 There would remain, of course, the business of finding the specific meanings of the code words.
 In the case of cipher book No. 1, which, according to Plum, the one that had the longest and widest use, an accumulation of messages would probably have given enough data for determining the specific meanings of the code words.
-But it is to be remembered that these messages were transmitted by wire telegraphy and not by radio, so that opportunities for interception or "tapping" telegraph lines were not frequent.
-But they did occur from time to time, and in one case a Confederate Signalman hid in a swamp for several weeks and tapped a Federal telegraph line, obtaining a good many messages.
-What success, if any, did Confederate cryptanalysts have in their attempts to solve such of the
+But it is to be by radio, so that opportunities for interestabling or "tapping" telegraph or capturing coveres or headquarters with their files utact.
+Opportunities for these lines, were not frequent, But they did occur from time to time, and in one case a Confederate Signalman hid in a swamp for several weeks and tapped a Federal telegraph line, obtaining a good many messages.
+What success, if any, did Confederate cryptanalysts have in their attempts to solve such patents

-^{}In searching for a good example my eye caught the words "Lincoln shot" at the left of the matrix and I immediately thought that the message had to do with Booth's assassination of the President.
+\In searching for a good example my eye caught the words "Lincoln shot" at the left of the matrix and I immediately thought that the message had to do with Booth's assassination of the President.
 But after hurriedly translating the message and finding nothing in it having anything to do with the shooting it occurred to me to look up the indicators for a matrix of six rows and eight columns.
-They turned out to be LINCOLN (message of 8 columns), SHOT (6 rows) The word SMALL beneath the "Lincoln shot" is a variant for SHOF, also meaning "6 rows".
+They turned out to be LINCOLN (message of 8 columns), SHOT (6 rows) The word SMALL beneath the "Lincoln shot" is a variant for SHOT, also meaning "6 rows".